-The process for obtaining credit varies depending on whether or not the student goes through a U-M study abroad program or a program not affiliated with the University of Michigan.
+The process for obtaining academic credit varies depending on whether or not you are going through a U-M study abroad program or a program not affiliated with UM.

 U-M Study Abroad Programs: In-Residence Credit

 UM Study abroad programs are programs administered and supported by the University of Michigan.
-With some exceptions, these programs allow students to obtain in-residence credit (rather than transfer credit) and maintain any type of scholarship or financial aid that currently applies.
+With some exceptions, these programs allow you to obtain in-residence credit (rather than transfer credit) and maintain any type of scholarship or financial aid that currently applies.

 Non-UM Study Abroad: Transfer Credit